About Us

 We are also a certified Fairtrade Place of Worship: all the tea, biscuits and other applicable kitchen supplies purchased by the centre are Fairtrade.
 Not only does this mean fair prices and better labor standards for the farmers the products coming from, Fairtrade also helps farmers become better stewards of the land.

 All food provided by the centre is vegan, and we only allow vegetarian food to be brought to events.
-Vegetarianism is not only an expression our commitment to non violence, sustainability too, avoiding the environmental affects of animal products such as pollution, deforestation, and the use of non-renewable resources.
+Vegetarianism is not only an expression our commitment to non violence, but to sustainability as well, avoiding the environmental affects of animal products such as pollution, deforestation, and the use of non-renewable resources.

 We also recycle all of our recyclable waste, organise car-sharing for off-site events like retreats, and participate in the annual Buddhist Action Month, an annual event organised by the Network of Buddhist Organisations to promote actions that express our care and concern for our planet and our environment.